Ray Howard Library @ Shoreline Community College

 Format considerations of library materials

 Content, not format, is the primary consideration in selection decisions.
 Format should be considered as a criterion when multiple formats of the same information are available, and when a particular format may have a significant advantage in terms of providing access to the information being made available, such as for off-campus students.
 The Library will build a significant online collection in recognition of the Virtual College initiative, while maintaining a usable print collection.
 Format may also be a consideration in terms of technological issues, such as compatibility with existing library equipment and systems.
 New formats will be considered for the collection when sufficient evidence indicates that a significant portion of the community has the necessary technology to make use of it.
+Format choices will be made in order to comply with ADA accommodations.
 No films will be purchased without closed captioning.

 General Criteria for Materials Selection